tdilauro/Simplified-wiki/CommonDataModel.md

 A `Contributor`:

 * Contains basic biographical information about a person or corporation.
-Most notably, it has both a `display_name` such as "Octavia Butler", the name that would go on the front of a book, and a `sort_name` such as "Butler, Octacia", the name that would go in a card catalog.
+Most notably, it has both a `display_name` such as "Octavia Butler", the name that would go on the front of a book, and a `sort_name` such as "Butler, Octavia", the name that would go in a card catalog.

 ### `Contribution`